tamasszoke/mern-seed/README.md

 ## Database setup

-This project prepared for MongoDB.
+This project was prepared to use MongoDB.

+You can also use any database, just follow the steps below.

 ### Mongodb